 A number of short walks provide an opportunity for bird watching within Mulga woodlands or a brief climb up one of the nearby hills gives a spectacular view of the vastness of the desert.

 Newhaven Sanctuary has a campground which is open to visitors during the cooler winter season each year.
-There are shower and toilet facilities at the campaign site, as well as drinking water.
+There are shower and toilet facilities at the camping site, as well as drinking water.
 Please note that the camping sites are unpowered.

 Bookings are essential.